FoxOps/FoxOps/README.md

-- 👋 Hi, I’m @FoxOps
+- 👋 Hi, I’m @FoxOps, 34 years young from France.
-- 👀 I’m interested in DevOps, Python, Linux
+- 👀 I’m interested in DevOps, Python, Linux and many other things.
+I spend my free time homelabing.
-- 🌱 I’m a SysAdmin and this account is here to showcase my work and study work
+- 🌱 I’m a Linux Admin and this account is here to showcase my work and study.
+Not much is currently on it but it may change at anytime.

 <!---